Cyborn/ue4-style-guide/README.md

 <a name="textures-density"></a>
 ### 7.2 Texture Density Should Be Uniform ![#](https://img.shields.io/badge/lint-unsupported-red.svg)

 All textures should be of a size appropriate for their standard use case.
-Appropriate texture density varies from project to project, but all textures within that project should have a consistent density.

-For example, if a project's texture density is 8 pixel per 1 unit, a texture that is meant to be applied to a 100x100 unit cube should be 1024x1024, as that is the closest power of 2 that matches the project's texture density.
+Tiling materials should be mininum around 10px/cm.
+Props 5px/cm.

 <a name="7.3"></a>
 <a name="textures-max-size"></a>
 ### 7.3 Textures Should Be No Bigger than 8192 ![#](https://img.shields.io/badge/lint-unsupported-red.svg)

-No texture should have a dimension that exceeds 8192 in size, unless you have a very explicit reason to do so.
+No texture should have a dimension that exceeds 4096 in size, unless you have a very explicit reason to do so.
 Often, using a texture this big is simply just a waste of resources.

 <a name="7.4"></a>
 <a name="textures-group"></a>
 ### 7.4 Textures Should Be Grouped Correctly ![#](https://img.shields.io/badge/lint-unsupported-red.svg)

 Every texture has a Texture Group property used for LODing, and this should be set correctly based on its use.
 For example, all UI textures should belong in the UI texture group.
+Normal maps should be set to WorldNormalMap/VehicleNormalMap/WeaponNormalMap.
+Packed textures (like OcclusionRoughnessMetallic) should use WorldSpecular.
+Effects for Effects, etc... check the list and adjust accordingly.

 **[⬆ Back to Top](#table-of-contents)**